scrolliris/ettiswil/README.md

 ## Contributors

-Thank you for correctness, suggestions and many improvements!
+Thank you for corrections, suggestions and many improvements!

 ```txt
 Kuno Strassmann